Mezira froeschneri

 Identification

 Distinguished from other Mezira by male genitalic structures and specific combinations of antennal and pronotal proportions as described in the original species description.
-Accurate identification requires examination of specimens under magnification and comparison with material or detailed descriptions.
+Accurate identification requires examination of specimens under magnification and comparison with type material or detailed descriptions.

 Habitat